afazrai/tryhackme-kickstart/day1-introductory/README.md

 # Introduction to the skills of pentesting

+## Create your TryHackMe account!
+After registering your account, I

 ## Researching
 When encountering problems that you cannot solve, how are you going to keep going?
 It is normal not to know everything, therefore one should have a reliable source of reference for knowledge base.